8 : Bronze and Iron

 Bronze Age Man / Brighton Museum

-You get the impression that these folk 'did' hillforts like the tweed-adjacent brigade do gardening nowadays.
+The details of all this are a bit of a mystery.
+Were these peaceful and gradual or violent transitions?
+Where did the incomers originate from?
+New evidence keeps changing the story.
+You get the impression that these folk 'did' hillforts like nowadays the tweed-adjacent brigade do gardening.
 They are not always on hills and not always (or even often) forts.
 Their origins and purpose remain mysterious.
 I have written a short post specifically on them.
 Link: A Hillfort Near You

-I was taught at school that these Britons were the original inhabitants of Britain.
+I was taught at school that these people were the original inhabitants of Britain.
 You now know better.
+Most of what I was taught has turned out to be wrong.
+As usual.
 They were just the next immigrant horde in the queue.
-My apologies to those who valued the idea of a collective, deep ancestry based on a continuity of occupation and settlement going back into time immemorial.
-In fact, there has been a slow but constant churn of people; we are all mongrels, and most of what I was taught has turned out to be wrong.
-As usual.
+My apologies to those who valued the idea of a collective, deep ancestry based on a continuity of occupation and settlement dating back to Stonehenge and beyond.
+In fact, there has been a slow but constant churn of people; we are all mongrels.

-The major players north of the Thames were the Catuvallauni, centred on St Albans (Verulanium).
-They eventually subsumed the land of the neighbouring Trinovantes, who were centred on Colchester (Camolodunum).
+The major players north of the Thames were the Catuvellauni, centred on St Albans (Verulanium).
+They eventually subsumed the land of the neighbouring Trinovantes, who were centred on Colchester (Camulodunum).
 To the South were the Atrebates, focused on Silchester (Calleva), near Reading.
 (You can visit it on my 'Calleva' bike route.
 Link: Calleva

-Incidentally, Caratacus' son was the model for Shakespeare's Cymbeline.
-And thanks to the Bard and Hollywood we know what he and his Queen looked like.
+Incidentally, Caratacus's son was the model for Shakespeare's Cymbeline.
+And thanks to the Bard and Hollywood, we know what he and his Queen looked like.

 The Romans certainly left us a few mementoes of their visit.
 Even apart from St Albans and Silchester, some Romans lived the good life.
-Traces of a few of their 'villas' can still be seen, but the later pillaging of useful stone perhaps explains the lack of much apart from the outlines and some flooring.
-If you are interested (and I am not) take a look at these three examples from our area.
+Traces of several of their 'villas' can still be seen, but the later pillaging of useful stone perhaps explains the lack of much apart from the outlines and some flooring.
+If you are interested (and I am not), take a look at these three examples from our area.

 Gadebridge Villa